AcademySoftwareFoundation/EncodingGuidelines/EncodeDNXHD.md

 Avid [DNxHD](https://en.wikipedia.org/wiki/Avid_DNxHD) ("Digital Nonlinear Extensible High Definition") is a lossy post-production codec that is intended for use for editing as well as a presentation format.

 There are a number of pre-defined resolutions, frame-rates and bit-rates that are supported, see [AVID Resolutions](https://en.wikipedia.org/wiki/List_of_Avid_DNxHD_resolutions) for a list.
-However, we are going to focus on the DNxHR version of the codec, since it allows quite a bit more flexibility for larger image sizes than HD, more flexible frame rates and bit-rates of up toe 3730Mbit/s (See  [DNxHR-Codec-Bandwidth-Specifications](https://avid.secure.force.com/pkb/articles/en_US/White_Paper/DNxHR-Codec-Bandwidth-Specifications) ).
+However, we are going to focus on the DNxHR version of the codec, since it allows quite a bit more flexibility for larger image sizes than HD, more flexible frame rates and bit-rates of up to 3730Mbit/s (See  [DNxHR-Codec-Bandwidth-Specifications](https://avid.secure.force.com/pkb/articles/en_US/White_Paper/DNxHR-Codec-Bandwidth-Specifications) ).

 Supported pixel formats: yuv422p yuv422p10le yuv444p10le gbrp10le